jinosh05/YoutubeGO/README.md

 - Use drag & drop for quick URL addition
 - Enable system tray for background operation
 - Use the scheduler for off-peak downloads
+- **Audio Quality**: Set "Preserve Original: Yes" and 320k bitrate for best quality
+- **Lossless Audio**: Use M4A/FLAC formats with copy mode for zero quality loss
 - Export your profile for easy migration

 ## ⚠️ Notes